KTDD (FM)

 KTDD (104.9 MHz) is an FM radio station licensed to Eatonville, Washington, and serving the southern Puget Sound region including Tacoma.
-KTDD is owned by 247 Media and carries a Contemporary Worship radio format.
+KTDD is owned by 247 Media and carries a contemporary worship radio format.
 The station holds periodic fundraisers to support the on-air ministry.

 KTDD has an effective radiated power (ERP) of 17,000 watts.
 The transmitter is off Alder Cutoff Road East in Eatonville.

 History

-Adult contemporary (198?-199?)
+Previous use of 104.9

-The 104.9 frequency first signed on in the late 1980s as FM translator K285AE that rebroadcast the adult contemporary format of KLTX (now KJEB-FM).
+The 104.9 frequency first signed on in the late 1980s as FM translator K285AE that rebroadcast the adult contemporary format of KLTX.
 The translator went dark in the early 1990s, when KLTX increased its power.

 Country (1995–1998)

 The frequency came back to air in July 1995, using call sign KJUN-FM, broadcasting a country music format.
-The call letters were changed to KKBY-FM sometime in 1996, and shifted to classic country.
+The call letters were changed to KKBY-FM in 1996, and shifted to classic country.

 Urban (1998–1999)

 On February 2, 1998, KKBY flipped to urban contemporary as "Y 104.9".
 This format only lasted for a short time.